 A goose struggles in the grip of a haggard old woman.
 With hollow eyes and enormous hooked nose, she might be a witch.
 This painting terrified me as a child.
 One night I dreamed that the painting hung in my closet, and behind the painting, my mother glowered.

-As I wrote “Old Woman with Goose, 30 x 24, Oil,” I imagined a bitter artist painting a creature who reflected her own dark emotions.
+As I wrote “Old Woman with Goose” I imagined a bitter artist painting an image that reflected her own dark emotions.
 But the poem isn’t simply about my artist mother.
 I also imagined myself as the squirming goose and the cause of the old woman’s frustrations.

 “Old Woman with Goose” was a finalist for the 2016 Pablo Neruda Prize at Nimrod International Journal.
-A revised version appears in Secret Formulas & Techniques of the Masters, now available from Brick Road Poetry Press and other book sellers.
+A revised version appears in Secret Formulas & Techniques of the Masters, available from Brick Road Poetry Press and other book sellers.

 Read the poem online: Old Woman with Goose, 30 x 24, Oil >

 ALSO SEE: Art & Writing — How We Draw Inspiration from the Visual Arts

 SHARE THIS PAGE